Yugoow/Prosy/README.md

 <h2>Special CESI calculator</h2>
-An app, CESI calculator, with simulation
+An app, CESI calculator, with simulation (This is an unofficial app)
 <h3>Steps</h3>
 <h5>Download</h5>
 Download the zip release